RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-interpolation.md

     </iframe>
     <figcaption>
       <a href="#figure-2">Figure 2</a>.
-We first train a random field (RF) using straight interpolation, and then transform it into the RF of spherical interpolation by applying the transformation formula described above.
+We first train a rectified flow using straight interpolation, and then transform it into the RF of spherical interpolation by applying the transformation formula described above.
 While the transformation produces different ODE trajectories, both ultimately converge to the same endpoint \(Z_1\), as predicted by Proposition 2.
 The result is obtained by solving the ODE using 100 Euler steps.
     </figcaption>
   </figure>
 </div>

 ### Implication on Inference